ChristianNguyendinh/racket-compiler/README.md

 **8. Closure Convert:** Removes all lambdas, replaces them with closures, with appropriate environment references, lifts variable references to let bindings, and removes variadic lambdas - by having all lambda take in one parameter of a list of arguments, then extracting the original expected arguments from that list.
 The phase outputs a list of procedure abstracts, with a minimal language

 **9. LLVM:** With our IR now being in SSA, with continuation passing style, we can use the LLVM backend to compile our IR into executable bytecode.
 This phase takes the procedure output from the previous phase, and outputs strings of LLVM code that will produce an equivalent LLVM IR.
 This LLVM string is then concatenated to a LLVM compiled C++ header file (which contains some helper functions for things like primative operations and printing), and then compiled via clang++ into an executable bytecode file (default named bin).

+Tests:
+The tests/ folder contains tests for the project.
+It includes the basic provided public tests, tests for strings, and tests for the error messages.
+Currently, tests.rkt only looks for tests inside of the public folder with .scm or .err file extensions.
+To run all the tests: racket tests.rkt all

 ---